alan-turing-institute/Turing-RSS-Health-Data-Lab-Biomedical-Acoustic-Markers/data-paper/README.md

-# The UK COVID-19 Vocal Audio Dataset - Open Access Version
+# The UK COVID-19 Vocal Audio Dataset, Open Access Edition

 This dataset is the open access version of The UK COVID-19 Vocal Audio Dataset.
 We point the user to [A large-scale and PCR-referenced vocal audio dataset for COVID-19](https://arxiv.org/pdf/2212.07738.pdf) and [Audio-based AI classifiers show no evidence of improved COVID-19 screening over simple symptoms checkers](https://arxiv.org/abs/2212.08570) for a full description of the dataset.

 ## Contents

-### Meta data
+### Metadata

-- **_particpant_metadata.csv_** row wise, participant identifier indexed information on particpant.
-Please see [A large-scale and PCR-referenced vocal audio dataset for COVID-19](https://arxiv.org/pdf/2212.07738.pdf) for the full data dictionary.
+- **_particpant_metadata.csv_** row wise, participant identifier indexed information on participant demographics and health status.
+Please see [A large-scale and PCR-referenced vocal audio dataset for COVID-19](https://arxiv.org/pdf/2212.07738.pdf) for a full description of the dataset.
-- **_audio_metadata.csv_** row wise, particpant indentifier indexed information on four recorded audio modalities.
-Please see [A large-scale and PCR-referenced vocal audio dataset for COVID-19](https://arxiv.org/pdf/2212.07738.pdf) for the full data dictionary.
+- **_audio_metadata.csv_** row wise, participant indentifier indexed information on three recorded audio modalities including audio filepaths.
+Please see [A large-scale and PCR-referenced vocal audio dataset for COVID-19](https://arxiv.org/pdf/2212.07738.pdf) for a full description of the dataset.
-- **_train_test_splits.csv_** row wise, particpant indetifier indexed information on train test splits for the following sets: ‘Randomised’ train and test set, Standard’ train and test set, Matched’ train and test sets, ‘Longitudinal’ test set and ‘Matched Longitudinal’ test set.
+- **_train_test_splits.csv_** row wise, participant indetifier indexed information on train test splits for the following sets: ‘Randomised’ train and test set, Standard’ train and test set, Matched’ train and test sets, ‘Longitudinal’ test set and ‘Matched Longitudinal’ test set.
 Please see [Audio-based AI classifiers show no evidence of improved COVID-19 screening over simple symptoms checkers](https://arxiv.org/abs/2212.08570) for a full description of the train test splits.

 ### The Dublin Core™ Metadata Initiative

-- Title: The UK COVID-19 Vocal Audio Dataset
+- Title: The UK COVID-19 Vocal Audio Dataset, Open Access Edition.
-- Creator: The UKHSA in collaboration with The Turing-RSS Health Data Lab
+- Creator: The UK Health Security Agency (UKHSA) in collaboration with The Turing-RSS Health Data Lab.
-- Subject: COVID-19 in Respiratory audio
+- Subject: COVID-19, Respiratory symptom, Other audio, Cough, Asthma, Influenza.
-- Description: Vocal records of PCR validated individuals
+- Description:  The UK COVID-19 Vocal Audio Dataset Open Access Edition is designed for the training and evaluation of machine learning models that classify SARS-CoV-2 infection status or associated respiratory symptoms using vocal audio.
+The UK Health Security Agency recruited voluntary participants through the national Test and Trace programme and the REACT-1 survey in England from March 2021 to March 2022, during dominant transmission of the Alpha and Delta SARS-CoV-2 variants and some Omicron variant sublineages.
+Audio recordings of volitional coughs and exhalations were collected in the 'Speak up to help beat coronavirus' digital survey alongside demographic, self-reported symptom and respiratory condition data, and linked to SARS-CoV-2 test results.
+The UK COVID-19 Vocal Audio Dataset Open Access Edition represents the largest collection of SARS-CoV-2 PCR-referenced audio recordings to date.
+PCR results were linked to 70,794 of 72,999 participants and 24,155 of 25,776 positive cases.
+Respiratory symptoms were reported by 45.62% of participants.
+This dataset has additional potential uses for bioacoustics research, with 11.30% participants reporting asthma, and 27.20% with linked influenza PCR test results.
-- Publisher: ?
-Government licence?
+- Publisher: The UK Health Security Agency (UKHSA).
-- Contributor: The UKHSA and The Alan Turing Institute
+- Contributor: The UK Health Security Agency (UKHSA) and The Alan Turing Institute.
-- Date: Data was collected between March 2021 to March 2022
+- Date: 2021-03/2022-03
-- Type: Acoustic
+- Type: Dataset
-- Format: .wav, .csv
+- Format:  Waveform Audio File Format audio/wave, Comma-separated values text/csv, python pickle pkl using protocol=4.
-- Identifier: TODO add doi
+- Identifier: TODO add zenodo reserved doi
-- Source: The (full) UK COVID-19 Vocal Audio Dataset available through signing of a data sharing contract with the UKHSA
+- Source: The UK COVID-19 Vocal Audio Dataset Protected Edition, accessed via application to [Accessing UKHSA protected data](https://www.gov.uk/government/publications/accessing-ukhsa-protected-data/accessing-ukhsa-protected-data).
-- Language: English
+- Language: eng
-- Relation: a related data resource - not sure what to put here
+- Relation: The UK COVID-19 Vocal Audio Dataset Protected Edition, accessed via application to [Accessing UKHSA protected data](https://www.gov.uk/government/publications/accessing-ukhsa-protected-data/accessing-ukhsa-protected-data).
-- Coverage: spatial or temporal topic of the resource, spatial applicability of the Data - not sure what to put here either
+- Coverage: United Kingdom, 2021-03/2022-03.
-- Rights: the information about rights held in and over the resource - Government licence?
+- Rights: Open Government Licence version 3 (OGL v.3), © Crown Copyright UKHSA 2023.

 ### Citations